raspberrychris/cattreeguide/content/_index.md

 ---

   ## [Yaheetech 62.2 Inches Cat Tree Cat Towers Cat](/Yaheetech-62.2-Inches-Cat-Tree-Cat-Towers-Cat)
 [![Yaheetech-62.2-Inches-Cat-Tree-Cat-Towers-Cat](<https://images-na.ssl-images-amazon.com/images/I/61WfiKjVW+L._AC_UL600_SR600,400_.jpg>)](<https://www.amazon.com/YAHEETECH-Platform-Hammock-Scratching-Activity/dp/B08DQZQC3Y/?tag=cattreeguide-20>)[![Yaheetech-62.2-Inches-Cat-Tree-Cat-Towers-Cat](<https://dabuttonfactory.com/button.png?t=CHECK+AMAZON&f=Noto+Sans-Bold&ts=26&tc=fff&hp=45&vp=20&c=11&bgt=unicolored&bgc=4bd42f>)](<https://www.amazon.com/YAHEETECH-Platform-Hammock-Scratching-Activity/dp/B08DQZQC3Y/?tag=cattreeguide-20>)

 ### Product Description

+The Yaheetech cat tree is a perfect way to give your pets a space that is all their own.
+It comes with 2 plushy top perches and 2 cozy condos, as well as 6 different scratching posts in various heights, so that your cats can satisfy their scratching habits.
+The tower is made from carefully-selected materials, so it's both safe for your pets and for you.

 ### Our Rating For This Product